anhcraft/config/README.md

 #### Constant
 Adding `@Constant` to an option prevents it being changed during the deserialization process.

+Final fields automatically have this effect.
+To exclude them completely, uses `@Exclude`

 #### Virtual
 Adding `@Virtual` to an option prevents it being exposed to the configuration during the serialization process.